 Etheldreda.net is so named because it comes from a monastic soul, but who otherwise could be described as conservative, reformed, evangelical and baptist, a position arrived at from first principles – finding these labels most closely reflect what we encounter in the New Testament.
 The author of this website has found a particular affinity with the calvinistic puritans but, perhaps unusually given that fact, also has a longstanding healthy interest in the best practices from the monastic tradition, hence naming the site after St. Etheldreda.
 I would like to encourage other Christians (especially fellow evangelicals) to consider their/her way of life (see the ‘Etheldreda?’ links for more details).

 The main content of Etheldreda.net is a collection of short expositions-essays-homilies-reflections on Bible texts.
-Their distinctive characteristic (consistent with those mentioned above) is the way in which they’ve been prepared – a fusion between puritan expository technique, traditional monastic lectio divina and a medical way of thinking, hence ‘Prescriptions from God’s word’.
+Their distinctive characteristic (consistent with those mentioned above) is the way in which they’ve been prepared – using a fusion between puritan expository technique, traditional monastic lectio divina and a medical way of thinking, hence ‘Prescriptions from God’s word’.
 As above, I’d like to encourage other Christians to try this spiritual discipline for themselves (see the ‘Prescriptions?’ links for more details) – and perhaps come to your own conclusions about its usefulness.

 Otherwise, I’ve decided to gather together this collection of Bible texts, study/meditate on them, and write-up the distilled essence of my findings (prescriptions – Rx) for three reasons:-